Phantom House/Phantom Cottage Stables |

 1983 Aston Park Stakes at Newbury ORE 5/2 owned by O Zawawi, trained by Willie Musson and ridden by Lester Piggott

 William Jarvis, son of Irish Classic winning trainer Ryan Jarvis, was born at Phantom House when his father trained there.
 He gained valuable experience working for Sir Henry Cecil, and spent time broadening his experience in Australia under the tutelage of George Hanlon before returning to England.
 In 1985 William returned to his roots by taking over from Willie Musson at Phantom House.
 He quickly established himself by winning the 1987 Norfolk Stakes with Colmore Row and two years later had a successful Goodwood meeting, winning the Chesterfield Cup with Pelorus and the Richmond Stakes with Contract Law.
 However, his greatest success was for Lord Howard de Walden training Grand Lodge to win the 1993 Dewhurst Stakes and Somerville Tattersall Stakes, before going on to land the 1994 St James's Palace Stakes at the Royal Ascot meeting.
 He returned to Glorious Goodwood in 2008, saddling Gravitation to win the Lillie Langtry Stakes in the famous orange colours of Gillian, Lady Howard de Walden.
-William has been Master of Phantom House for more than 35 years and is one of Newmarket's longest serving trainers.
+William, Master of Phantom House for 38 years, was one of Newmarket's longest serving trainers, until retiring at the end of the 2023 season.

 1989 Chesterfield Cup at Goodwood PELORUS trained by William Jarvis and ridden by Brian Rouse